 How I use blue light …

-On a trip from home – Australia – to Europe, my transit stop was London and I found myself suddenly groggy and ‘jet-laggy’ at Heathrow.
+On a trip from Australia to Europe, my transit stop was London and I found myself suddenly groggy and ‘jet-laggy’ at Heathrow.
 For some reason, I didn’t have my go-to MOLIMED Color Scan with me, but I remembered that I was bringing another device with me … the Philips G0Lite BLU.
 So, I set it up on a table next to me at the recommended distance of 20-30 inches from my eyes.
 It was a bit more conspicuous than using the smallish colour scan, but 20 minutes of the set cycle really did the trick.
 I felt more alert and ‘centred’ and ready for the next part of the journey.

-Philips GoLite is a useful and easy to use option for treating Seasonal Affective Disorder and because it’s been around for a while there is quite a bit of research on it and a number of reviews as well.
+Philips GoLite is a useful and easy- to-use option for treating Seasonal Affective Disorder and because it’s been around for a while there is quite a bit of research on it and a number of reviews as well.